Brightness/Contrast

 Section titled “Usage Tips”- Use S-Curve mode (default) for most work, as it produces more natural results than Linear.

-- Brightness is applied before contrast, so a small brightness boost followed by a contrast increase can bring out midtone detail.
+- In S-Curve mode (the default), brightness is applied before contrast, so a small brightness boost followed by a contrast increase can bring out midtone detail.

 - For more precise tonal control, use Levels or Curves instead.